Psychological richness is 1 of 3 primary components of a good life and overall well-being. The other 2 are eudaimonia and hedonia.

 15 tips to get a psychologically rich life

-- Have new, rich experience
+- Have new, rich experiences through hobbies, events, and unplanned activities

 - Engage in arts and crafts, or scientific/technological creativity